Daubert-Ready CPA Expert Witness Checklist for Business Valuation & Damages

 Can a CPA expert witness be excluded under Daubert?

 Yes.
 CPA expert witnesses are excluded under Daubert when they fail to demonstrate that their methodology is reliable, when their opinions are not supported by sufficient facts, or when their application of the methodology to the facts of the case is flawed.
-Common grounds for exclusion include applying an inapplicable valuation approach, relying on unsupported assumptions, or failing to adequately document the basis for the opinion in a written report that complies with FRCP 26.
+Common grounds for exclusion include applying an inapplicable valuation approach, relying on unsupported assumptions, or failing to adequately document the basis for the opinion in the written report.

 What should be included in a CPA expert witness report?